sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-node-example.md

 | environment       | `"production"` or `"development"`. default: `"production"` | If you specify `development`, Sensible extracts preferentially using config versions published to the development environment in the Sensible app.
 The extraction runs all configs in the doc type before picking the best fit.
 For each config, falls back to production version if no development version of the config exists. |
 | webhook           | object                                                     | Specifies to return extraction results to the specified webhook URL as soon as they're complete, so you don't have to poll for results status.
 Sensible also calls this webhook on error.<br/> The webhook object has the following parameters:<br/>`url`:  string.
 Webhook destination.
 Sensible will POST to this URL when the extraction is complete.<br/>`payload`: string, number, boolean, object, or array.
 Information additional to the API response, for example a UUID for verification. |

-### Returns
+### Extraction results

-Get results from this method by using a webhook or calling the Wait For method.
+Get extraction results by using a webhook or calling the Wait For method.

 For the schema for the results of an extraction request,  see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.

-#### Example: Extract from PDFs in directory and convert to 1 Excel
+#### Example: Extract from PDFs in directory and convert to one Excel file

 See the following code for a complete example of how to use the SDK for document extraction in your own app.